crhntr/muxt/docs/getting_started.md

 The generated routes function uses net/http.
 The (optionally) generated execute function uses the byte buffer.

-The named empty interface RoutesReceiver has one method `Hello() string`.
+The named empty interface RoutesReceiver has one method `F() string`.
 The method signature was discovered by muxt by iterating over the methods on the named receiver `type Server`.

 `func routes` is where generated (inline) http.HandlerFunc closures are mapped to http routes on the multiplexer.